Training Transitive and Commutative Multimodal Transformers with LoReTTa: Methods

+\textbf{Data representation:} Since transformers take a sequence of tokens as input, we need to tokenize our data first.
+We use common methods such as raw byte encoding~\cite{Reed_2022_TMLR, Jaegle_2021_ICML, Chen_2020_ICML}, learned lookup tables~\cite{Kudo_2018_EMNLP, Sennrich_2016_ACL, Schuster_2012_ICASSP}, and vector quantization~\cite{Van_2017_NeurIPS, Razavi_2019_NeurIPS, Ramesh_2021_ICML, Agostinelli_2023_arXiv}.
 After tokenization, we use a parameterized embedding function to project all tokens into a common feature space.
-In addition, we add modality-specific tokens to indicate the start and end of a modality.
+In addition, we add modality-specific tokens to indicate the beginning and end of a modality.
 We also learn modality-specific absolute position encodings that are added to the feature vectors.
-The embeddings for each modality are then concatenated, but only if they belong to the same subject/object.
-For example, if we have an audio-image pair or an image-text pair describing the same concept, we would concatenate their token sequences and feed them into the transformer.
+The representations for each modality are then concatenated, but only if they belong to the same object/subject.
+For example, if we have an image-audio pair or an image-text pair describing the same concept, we would concatenate their token sequences and feed them into the transformer.
 However, if only one modality is available, we use only that modality.
 In summary, our pre-processing step is described below:

 \begin{itemize} \item We tokenize and project all samples $a, b, c$ into a common vector space, obtaining the token embeddings $[a_1, \dots, a_l], [b_1, \dots, b_m]$, and $[c_1, \dots, c_n]$. \item If $a$ and $b$ are aligned, then we concatenate them as $s=[a_1, \dots, a_l; b_1, \dots, b_m]$ or $s=[b_1, \dots, b_m; a_1, \dots, a_l]$, which ensures commutativity. \end{itemize}